SciML/Integrals.jl/docs/src/tutorials/numerical_integrals.md

 ```

 Integrals.jl also has specific solvers for integrals in a single dimension, such as `QuadGKLJ`.
-For example we can create our own sinus function by integrating the cosine function from 0 to x.
+For example we can create our own sine function by integrating the cosine function from 0 to x.

 ``` @example integrate3
 using Integrals